adolfintel/TDF/README.md

 * `1` (default): install VCRedist 2015+
 * `0`: don't install VCRedist 2015+

-__`TDF_MSMFPLAT`__
-Whether to install the Microsoft Media Foundation Platform (mfplat) instead of Wine's implementation.
-This can fix video playback in some games but is generally a bad idea.
-Also, once installed, it can't be cleanly removed without recreating `zzprefix` from scratch so keep this as an absolute last resort.

-Possible values:
-* `0` (default): use Wine's mfplat implementation
-* `1`: use Microsoft's implementation

-Note that the licensing status of this feature is unclear and it will probably be removed in future versions of TDF since it's rarely necessary.
-These files are readily available on [GitHub](https://github.com/z0z0z/mf-install) and have been used for years before Wine implemented mfplat decently, but they are proprietary blobs so if you're concerned about licenses and software patents, remove the `system/mfplat` folder from your TDF instance.

 __`export DRI_PRIME`__
 Sometimes on systems with multiple GPUs, a game might start using the wrong GPU, such as the integrated graphics on your laptop instead of the dedicated card.